 - Let’s say that you set the thermostat to heat to 74 degrees.

 - Further, you have set your display temperature offset to +3 degrees.
 This makes your thermostat display a current temperature reading that is three degrees warmer than the environment actually is.
 In this case, when the current house temperature is 74 degrees, the thermostat would show 77 degrees.

-Now the thermostat calls for heat from the furnace when the displayed current temperature falls below 74 degrees.
-But with a +3 degree temperature offset in effect, the actual room temperature must fall to three degrees below 74, before the furnace kicks on.
-That is, though you’ve set the temperature to 74, you won’t actually get any heat until the room temperature falls below 71 degrees.
-In apartment building situations, in which a room might easily hold a 71 degree temperature but not a 74 degree temperature, you may rarely or never feel the heat working if you set the thermostat to 74.
+Now the thermostat calls for heat when the temperature it reads drops below 74 degrees.
+But a +3 degree offset means that the actual temp must fall to 3 degrees below 74 to get heat.
+So though you set the temp to 74, you won’t get heat until the actual room temp falls below 71.
+Now in apartment buildings, a room on the upper floors might easily hold at 71 degrees.
+So you may rarely or never feel the heat working if you set the thermostat to 74.

 Decrease the display offset temperature.
 This helps assure that the temp reading on the thermostat shows as closer to actual room temp.
 Plus, an accurate display reading helps prevent the situation where you heat does not come on enough.
 We suggest that you avoid setting the temperature offset to more than one degree either way (+ or – offset).

 Or, just turn up the set temperature.
-In this scenario, if you want your place to heat to 74 degrees, then with the +3 degree offset, you’ll need to turn the thermostat higher than the temperature you desire.
+In this scenario, let’s say you want your place to heat to 74 degrees.
+But with the +3 degree offset, you’ll need to turn the thermostat higher than the temperature you desire.
 So you’ll have to set it to 77 degrees to get that 74 degrees actual temperature.

 Power Failure Keeps Heat from Coming On